What’s Going Around: Strep, croup, fevers, allergies

 “Fevers are a battle weapon of the immune system to make it harder for a virus and sometimes bacteria, to survive.
 Once the immune system has triumphed, the fevers subside, and the child’s energy and appetite increase.
 The classification for a fever is 100.4 degrees in infants and 100.8 degrees in toddlers and children and teens.

-Treatment with Tylenol or ibuprofen is based on comfort of the child, not the number of degrees.
+Treatment with Tylenol or ibuprofen is based on the comfort of the child, not the number of degrees.
 Taking away the fever can make a child feel better and more likely to drink and stay hydrated.
-However, if your child has a 103 degree fever and is otherwise happily playing or hydrating, it is not imperative to treat the fever.
+However, if your child has a 103-degree fever and is otherwise happily playing or hydrating, it is not imperative to treat it.

 All fevers lasting five consecutive days should be evaluated by a physician in the office, regardless of how your child appears, as they will likely need additional testing.”